The Pros & Cons of Using Trump in Your Campaign Message

 - Attacking Democratic primary opponents who hold any views that align with Trump's can give your primary campaign a shot in the arm and move the needle in your favor.

-- In general elections, Republicans who align themselves with Trump too closely will cost them independent voters.
-So, if you have a Trumpian Republican you’re facing, you should exploit that in your mailers, ads, and press conferences.
+- In general elections, Republicans who align themselves with too closely Trump will lose independent voters.
+So, if you have a Trumpian Republican you're facing, you should exploit that in your mailers, ads, and press conferences.

 - Many voters understand that Trump is not a typical Republican.
 While anti-Trump messages will work well with progressive Democrats and people of color, they are likely to fall short of expectations with other voters, especially if the Republican in the race distances him or herself from the president.

 - There is a law of diminishing returns when you try associating a Democratic primary opponent to an unpopular Republican.
 We have seen it many times in the past.
 While it can give your campaign a shot in the arm, sustaining those attacks will make them less and less effective because (frankly) voters don't find them very believable.

 - Traditional Republican voters like the ones we discussed a few weeks ago (wealthier, more educated, suburban) might not like Trump, but that doesn't mean they're ready to vote for a Democratic Congressional candidate.
 They will see through it if you try to get them to vote Democratic with an anti-Trump message.